 Among the projects was an education building opened in 2008 that the University of Arkansas Board of Trustees named the I. Dodd Wilson Education Building in honor of Wilson, who retired in late 2009.
 Wilson was succeeded by Dr. Dan Rahn.

 In early 2009, UAMS opened a new hospital, a 540,000-square-foot facility with 234 adult beds (since expanded to 346 adult beds) and 64 neonatal beds.
-This facility enables the people of UAMS to create comfort, hope and healing for more patients and families than ever before.
+This facility enables UAMS to create comfort, hope and healing for more patients and families than ever before.
 Also in 2009, in response to a nationwide shortage of health care professionals, UAMS opened Northwest Regional Campus in Fayetteville to help produce more physicians, nurses, pharmacists and other health care professionals.

-In addition to its state-of-the art hospital and outpatient center, which serves as the center of the institution’s now 84-acre campus, UAMS is home to the: Colleges of Medicine, Nursing, Pharmacy, Health Related Professions, Public Health and a Graduate School with growing enrollment that included 2,775 students and 748 resident physicians.
+In addition to its state-of-the art hospital and outpatient center, which serves as the center of the institution’s now 84-acre campus, UAMS is home to the Colleges of Medicine, Nursing, Pharmacy, Health Professions, Public Health and a Graduate School with growing enrollment of 2,870 students and 799 resident physicians.